Napu/Moodle-block_progress/README.txt

 Hidden items will not appear in the Progress Bar until they are unhidden.
 This is useful for a scheduled release of activities.

+When the block is displayed and set up, for the manager there will be two buttons; "Add dates" and "Overview of students".

+ "Add dates": only magers can see it, there you will find a file picker for you to upload a CSV file On this CSV file you can upload presential evaluation dates, so that students, non-editing teachers, teachers, and managers, can see when and where they have to show themselfs.
+(The CSV example for uploading is there to download).

+ "Overview of students": Now there is a button at the bottom left part of the page, where you can download a file, with the sumarry of the quizzes and assigns, that the student has completed or not.
+This option is available for every role expet for students.